Your VOICE Matters. Consider these steps you can take to become an advocate or add to your current efforts.

 - Find out who your legislators are and decide which one or ones you will contact.
 Developing a relationship with your legislator or their staff is important.

 - Decide what way you will advocate and how often you will do it.
 Then make the commitment to do it.

 - Write a letter or send an email

-- Make a phone call
+- Make a phone call.

-- Set up an appointment to visit
+- Set up an appointment for a personal visit.

 - Inform yourself.

 - Sign up for the America for Early Ed